UK plan to fly asylum-seekers to Rwanda draws outrage

 Migrants have long used northern France as a launching point to reach Britain, either by hiding on trucks or ferries, or — increasingly since the coronavirus pandemic shut down other routes in 2020 — in dinghies and other small boats organized by smugglers.
 More than 28,000 people entered the U.K. on small boats last year, up from 8,500 in 2020.
 Dozens have died, including 27 people in November when a single boat capsized.

-Prime Minister Boris Johnson said Thursday that action was needed to stop “vile people smugglers (who) are abusing the vulnerable and turning the Channel into a watery graveyard.”
+Prime Minister Boris Johnson said action was needed to stop “vile people smugglers (who) are abusing the vulnerable and turning the Channel into a watery graveyard.”

 In a speech near the Channel coast, Johnson said “anyone entering the U.K. illegally … may now be relocated to Rwanda.”

-The Rwandan government said Britain had paid 120 million pounds ($158 million) up front to pay for housing and integrating the migrants.
-It said they would be given “a range of opportunities for building a better life in a country which has been consistently ranked as one of the world’s safest.”
+The Rwandan government said the agreement would initially last for five years, and Britain had paid 120 million pounds ($158 million) up front to pay for housing and integrating the migrants.

+Rwandan Foreign Affairs Minister Vincent Biruta said the agreement “is about ensuring that people are protected, respected, and empowered to further their own ambitions and settle permanently in Rwanda if they choose.”

+He said his country is already home to more than 130,000 refugees from countries including Burundi, Congo, Libya and Pakistan.

-Johnson denied that the move was “lacking in compassion” but acknowledged it would inevitably face legal challenges and would not take effect immediately.
+Johnson denied that the plan was “lacking in compassion” but acknowledged it would inevitably face legal challenges and would not take effect immediately.

 Johnson, however, insisted that Rwanda had “totally transformed” in the last two decades.